BU-DiSC/CAVE/Readme.md

 The following are parameters for the benchmark.

-* For cache tests, there's only one argument [0,1,2,3] states that which cache size list you want to run:
+* For cache tests, there's only one argument in [0,1,2,3] states that which cache size list you want to run:
   * 0: Only 1024MB.
 For sanity check.
   * 1: [1,2,3,4,5,10,25,50].
 Suggest use for small datasets < 50MB.
   * 2: [20,40,60,80,100,200,500,1000].
 For dataset like soc-LiveJounal1 sized ~1GB.